 In-house team disadvantages

 - You will have to bear upfront costs including the cost of inventory and the warehouse space before the products are sold.
-These costs will only increase as the business grows.
+These costs will only increase as your business grows.

 Drop shipping advantages